 Exploring this last entry for Yorkshire, "the Cloughs belonged to an old gentle family of Thorp Stapleton, a member of which was a justice of the peace in the reign of James I. [Crabley] Clough is a West Riding hamlet."

 Early History of the Clloff family

-Another 259 words (18 lines of text) covering the years 1270, 1570 and 1730 are included under the topic Early Clloff History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Clloff research.
+Another 143 words (10 lines of text) covering the years 1270, 1570, 1730 and 1570 are included under the topic Early Clloff History in all our PDF Extended History products and printed products wherever possible.

 Clloff Spelling Variations